Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan's H-2A rocket carrying the SLIM lander and XRISM space telescope took off from the Tanegashima Space Center at 6:42 a.m. on September 6, Hanoi time, 10 days later than originally planned due to weather problems, according to Space .

 Both spacecraft deployed on schedule less than an hour after liftoff.
-If all goes as planned, SLIM (Smart Lunar Research Station) will attempt the first soft landing on the Moon in a few months, paving the way for more ambitious missions.
-According to the Japan Aerospace Exploration Agency (JAXA), SLIM aims to test the ultralight probe system on a small scale and to use the precision landing technology needed for future lunar explorers.
+If all goes according to plan, SLIM (Smart Lunar Module) will attempt the first soft landing on the Moon in a few months, paving the way for more ambitious missions.
+According to the Japan Aerospace Exploration Agency (JAXA), SLIM aims to test the ultralight probe system on a small scale and use the precision landing technology needed for future lunar explorers.

 SLIM is a small spacecraft, 2.4 m high, 2.7 m long and 1.7 m wide.
 When it takes off, it weighs 700 kg, but fuel accounts for about 70% of its weight.
 SLIM will fly on a long, fuel-efficient route, expected to reach lunar orbit in 3-4 months.
 The spacecraft will observe the lunar surface for a month before landing inside Shioli Crater, a 300 m wide impact crater located at 13 degrees south latitude, thereby testing precision landing technology.

-"By creating the SLIM lander, we can land at a desired location instead of an easy landing location.
+"By creating a SLIM lander, we can land at a desired location instead of an easy landing location.
 With this technology, humans can set foot on planets that are even more resource-scarce than the Moon," JAXA said.

 In addition to SLIM, the rocket also carries the XRISM (X-ray Imaging and Spectrometry Mission), a joint project between JAXA, NASA and the European Space Agency (ESA), operating in low Earth orbit.
 This telescope will study the universe in high-energy X-ray light.
-The observatory will focus specifically on the super-hot gas surrounding galaxy clusters.
+The observatory will focus specifically on super-hot gas surrounding galaxy clusters.
 JAXA designed XRISM to detect X-ray light from super-hot gas, allowing astronomers to measure the total mass of galaxy systems, thereby revealing information about the formation and evolution of the universe.

 An Khang (According to Space )